Locally conformally Kaehler structures on homogeneous spaces: Compact homogeneous and locally homogeneous l.c.K. manifolds of complex dimension

-We know (due to Vaisman \cite{V1}, Gauduchon-Ornea \cite{GO} and Belgun \cite{Be}) that there is a class of Hopf surfaces which admit homogeneous l.c.K. structures.
-We can show, applying the above theorem, that the only compact homogeneous l.c.K. manifolds of complex dimension $2$ are Hopf surfaces of homogeneous type.
+We know (c.f. \cite{V1}, \cite{GO}, \cite{Be}) that there is a class of Hopf surfaces which admit homogeneous l.c.K. structures.
+We can show, applying Theorem 1, that the only compact homogeneous l.c.K. manifolds of complex dimension $2$ are Hopf surfaces of homogeneous type (Theorem~2).
 We first determine, recalling a result of Sasaki \cite{SS}, all homogeneous complex structures on $G=S^1 \times SU(2)$, or equivalently all complex structures on the Lie algebra $\g={\mathfrak u}(2)$.